openfaas/openfaas.github.io/_posts/2026-03-13-painless-support-with-diag.md

 ![The metrics dashboard showing function replicas, request rates by status code, and execution duration.](/images/2026-03-diag/report-metrics-dashboard.png)
 > The metrics dashboard showing function replicas, request rates by status code, and execution duration.

-**AI ready**
+**Diag is AI ready**

 The output also includes an `AGENTS.md` file that instructs AI coding agents like Claude Code, Codex, and similar tools to interpret and diagnose issues from the collected data.
-This means you can outsource the first pass of a support investigation or architecture review to an AI agent, clearing up any initial issues.

-A word of caution: most AI coding plans retain data from anywhere between 30 days to 5 years, and some may train on customer data.
-Many providers offer a zero data retention option through API-based tokens and/or specific Enterprise plans.
-We advise very careful review of your provider's data handling policies before sending any potentially sensitive cluster data to an AI agent.

-If data privacy is a concern, the realistic paths are:

-- Scrub or redact the collected data before passing it to an AI agent
-- Use a local model.
-OpenFaaS Ltd has tested a number of local models with physical GPUs in airgapped environments
+This gives you a fast first pass for support investigations or architecture reviews using AI, while keeping the decision loop with your team.

+But before you load up Claude Code, Codex, or Gemini, make sure that your organisation has any of the following:

+- A zero-data retention agreement with your inference provider.
+- Your own private deploymeny of a model to Azure/AWS/Google etc, with approved data policies.
+- Or access to private, airgapped local GPUs and AI models.
+- Have redacted all credentials, tokens, customer identifiers or confidential information

+If in doubt, do not use any form of AI with the output, most issues can be found by humans on your end or ours.

 ## Useful flags and options